Skyclad0bserver/polymetals/README.md

 ![polymetals](screenshots/example.png)

 ## How to Use
-1. Download needed polybar modules.
+1. Download needed python modules.
-2. Download polymetals
+2. Download polymetals.
 3. Extract polymetals to your polybar folder, or your folder for polybar scripts.
 4. Make polymetals.py executable.
 5. Add the module to your polybar config, making sure the path is correct.